ABM

 An account-based marketing strategy is far more defined and targeted.
 Choosing specific companies to target with mini business-specific digital marketing campaigns.
 Each company becomes a digital marketing campaign in its own right.
 Treating each business as an individual account maximises the opportunity to convert them.

 This is achieved by learning as much about the company.
-Research it's C-suite and it’s problems as you can from the news, blogs and social media.
+Research its C-suite and its problems as you can from the news, blogs and social media.
 So how do you get started?

 How to identify your target companies